Where Cars Meet Culture

 1 min read

-Just like an episode of Storage Wars, Gardner did not pay his rent and when the owner of the warehouse discovered the stolen car, the police were called.
-The car was recovered by Ford’s insurance company, paid the claim, and took possession of the car.
+Just like in an episode of Storage Wars, Gardner did not pay his rent, and when the warehouse’s owner discovered the stolen car, the police were called.
+The car was recovered by Ford’s insurance company, which paid the claim and took possession of the vehicle.
 An executive at the insurance company ended up purchasing it thus saving a little bit of Mustang history.
 Bill Snyder eventually bought the car from that executive and began to show the car to the public once again.

 The car on display in the early 60’s